SignalIO-Team/docs/docs/index.md

 ![image](wifi_fail.jpg)

-After successful operation of setting up a Wi-Fi network, restart the device by pressing the “RST” button.
+After successful operation of setting up a Wi-Fi network, restart the device by pressing the **RST** button.

 After rebooting, the device will automatically connect to the Wi-Fi network.
-If you need to reset the existing Wi-Fi network settings, you can use the “FACTORY RESET” option by pressing the “FACT” button
+If you need to reset the existing Wi-Fi network settings, you can use the **FACTORY RESET** option by pressing the **FACT** button

 ### Configuration menu